liferay/liferay-docs/develop/tutorials/articles/liferay-atom-collections/00-liferay-atom-collections-intro.markdown

 For example, here's a code snippet that demonstrates how to add a new blog post to Liferay.
 To add a new blog post, an HTTP POST request must be used.
-Note that in this snippet, the `groupId` of the Liferay site within which to add the blog post is hard-coded.
+Note that in this snippet, the `groupId` of the Liferay site where you're adding the blog post is hard-coded.

     Abdera abdera = new Abdera();